 PHSA programs provide care and services through specialized hospitals and centres across B.C. such as BC Children's Hospital and BC Cancer.

-We are also responsible for specialized provincial health services, which are delivered across the province in collaboration with regional health authorities, such as cardiac, trauma, perinatal and stroke services.
+We are also responsible for specialized health services, which are delivered across the province in collaboration with regional health authorities, such as cardiac, trauma, perinatal and stroke services.
 Through BC Emergency Health Services, PHSA oversees the BC Ambulance Service and Patient Transfer Services.View our services and programs

 By planning, coordinating and evaluating specialized health services, PHSA is working with the other health authorities across BC to provide equitable and cost-effective health care for people who need provincial services like cancer treatment, management of a complex mental health problem or cardiac care.

-PHSA is driven to deliver the best possible value by providing optimal quality of services to the people we serve at the optimal cost to taxpayers.
-As part of this mandate, PHSA is responsible for regional and provincial support services including supply chain, revenue services and employee records and benefits (formerly part of BC Clinical and Support Services
+PHSA is driven to deliver the best possible value by providing optimal quality of service to the people we serve at the optimal cost to taxpayers.
+As part of this mandate, PHSA is responsible for regional and provincial support services including supply chain, revenue services and employee records and benefits (formerly part of BC Clinical and Support Services).

 PHSA seeks to reduce the cost of corporate services and gain efficiencies through consolidation, streamlining and implementation of alternative models such as sharing services with other health authorities.